A daily blog of my robotics journey in SF, Summer 2025

 Which policy performs best: ACT, Pi0-fast, or SmolVLA, across different dataset sizes?

-Writing this down, I realised that these experiments might take considerable effort, and questioned whether this is the best use of time - or if I should instead focus on the main goal: getting the robot to play a full game autonomously.
+Writing this down made me realise that these experiments might take considerable effort, and I questioned whether this is the best use of time—or whether I should instead focus on the main goal: getting the robot to play a full game autonomously.

 Pros of doing the experiments: